 EasyApache 4 was introduced in cPanel & WHM version 11.52 and has grown into a stable and mature product.
-As of version 58 EasyApache 4 is out of BETA, and is the default for any new cPanel installation.
-If you aren’t familiar with EasyApache 4 yet, you can read the Announcement, read the updates from January, or watch new intro-to-EasyApache 4 video.
-As a server administrator you want to be using EasyApache 4, and I want to tell you why.
+As of version 58, EasyApache 4 is out of BETA and is the default for any new cPanel installation.
+If you aren’t familiar with EasyApache 4 yet, you can read the Announcement, read the updates from January, or watch the new intro-to-EasyApache 4 video.
+As a server administrator, you want to be using EasyApache 4, and I want to tell you why.

 The improvements in PHP7 over PHP5 can increase the speed with which your scripts run by as much as 30-40%, but PHP7 will only be available for cPanel & WHM customers as part of EasyApache 4.
 We’re also already considering adding PHP 7.1, which just entered its third Alpha.

-With cPanel & WHM version 58, we’re adding the ability to mange multiple PHP versions from WHM.
+With cPanel & WHM version 58, we’re adding the ability to manage multiple PHP versions from WHM.
 You can set a system-wide default, manage PHP settings on a per-PHP-version basis, and define PHP versions on a per-vhost basis.
-Take a look our MultiPHP documentation, or upgrade to version 58 now to see it on your own server.
+Please take a look at our MultiPHP documentation, or upgrade to version 58 now to see it on your own server.

 Bonus: Our EasyApache 4 RPMs are open source!

 All of our EasyApache RPMs are open source and available on GitHub!
 Advanced users who want to customize the EasyApache 4 RPMs provided by cPanel can do so with ease!

 For anyone looking to do so, you can:

 - Make your adjustments (including adding patches, adjusting configurations to suit your environment, etc.)